amsaid1989/blender-previz-tools/README.md

 This is a collection of python scripts for Blender that I have been using lately while working on the previz for a short animated film.

 To make things clear, this is not an addon or anything.
 It has the potential to be an addon, but I currently don't have enough time to develop it into one.
 It is not even going to just work out of the box.
-There is one or two things that you might need to be aware of to use these scripts.
+There are a few things that you might need to be aware of to use these scripts.

 However, I still would like to share these scripts because I think they provide an insight into one possible workflow for creating previz in Blender.
 They can also serve as a good starting point for anyone who want to use them.